- Working as a Chemical Engineer [NOC 2134]

 Education and Experience

-- a Bachelor’s degree in chemical engineering or in a related engineering discipline
+- Bachelor’s degree in chemical engineering or in a related engineering is required

-- a Master’s degree or doctorate in a related engineering discipline
+- Master’s degree or doctorate in a related engineering discipline may be required

 This occupation is regulated in British Columbia.

 This means that if you are working as an engineer you must either:

 - be registered as a Professional Engineer in BC

 - work under the direct supervision of someone who is registered as a Professional Engineer in BC

 You must be licensed by Engineers & Geoscientists British Columbia (formerly APEGBC) to use the title “Engineer.”
 This allows you to approve engineering drawings and reports and to practise as a professional engineer (P.Eng.).